GuanceCloud/datakit/internal/export/doc/en/development.md

 1. Update the latest code (dev branch)
 2. Compile
-3. Create the expected datakit working directory, such as `mkdir -p ~/datakit/conf.d`
+3. Create the expected DataKit working directory, such as `mkdir -p ~/datakit/conf.d`
-4. Generate the default datakit.conf configuration file.
+4. Generate the default `datakit.conf` configuration file.
 Take Linux as an example, execute

 ```shell
 ./dist/datakit-linux-amd64/datakit tool --default-main-conf > ~/datakit/conf.d/datakit.conf
 ```

-1. Modify the datakit.conf generated above:
+1. Modify the `datakit.conf` generated above:
     - Fill in `default_enabled_inputs` and add the list of collectors you want to open, typically `cpu,disk,mem` and so on
     - `http_api.listen` change the address
     - Change the token in `dataway.urls`
     - Change the logging directory/level if necessary
     - No more

-2. Start the datakit, taking Linux as an example: `DK_DEBUG_WORKDIR=~/datakit ./dist/datakit-linux-amd64/datakit`
+2. Start the DataKit, taking Linux as an example: `DK_DEBUG_WORKDIR=~/datakit ./dist/datakit-linux-amd64/datakit`
 3. You can add a new alias to your local bash so that you can just run `ddk` each time you compile the DataKit (that is, Debugging-DataKit)

 ```shell